lalmada1/Intro-to-Data-Science-Econ-4970/schedule.md

 <br>

-**Note:** You get points on Yellowdig by interacting with content.
+**Note:** You get points on iCollege by interacting with content.
 That means creating new posts and participating in posts that your classmates create.
-Your Yellowdig posts are due on Friday, but you gain points throughout the week by participating in discussions.
+Your iCollege posts are due on Wednesday, but you gain points throughout the week by participating in discussions.

-You can earn up to 20 points a week, and points reset on Fridays.
-You need to earn 100 points throughout the seven-week term, which means averaging 15 points a week.
+You can earn up to 20 points per topic.
+You need to earn 100 points across the 7 topics, which means averaging 15 points per topic.

 <br>
 <br>